Webinar Transcript: Intro to Channels

 Q: Are Channels connected to Widgets?

 A: Great question!
-Channels and Widgets are not connected, but they are both curation tools.
+Channels and Widgets are not connected, but they are both Promotion tools.
 So if you want to build a widget to display the same events as your Channel, you can build it off the same criteria by selecting the same Classification in the widget builder.